replyve/replyve.github.io/faq.md

 ## What kind of data Replyve stores on its servers?
 Your contacts list data, profile picture, and online availability information is stored on server.

-## Why Replyve is not be able to receive calls/messages when my device is connected to internet?
-Replyve must be synced in the notification tray to receive calls.
-You may not be able to receive chat call or messages because your device has applied battery optimizations for Replyve.\
-Please allow background activity for Replyve or disable battery optimizations if needed.\
-(Settings -> Manage Apps -> Replyve -> Battery -> Allow Background Activity)

-Also if your device is employing intelligent background power consumption management, select allow or don't restrict background power usage.\
-(Settings -> Battery -> Background power consumption management -> Allow/Don't Restrict background power usage)

-## Why there is no sound and vibration when I get notifications for Incoming Chat Call or chat message?
-Make sure you have allowed notification sound for Replyve in your device notification settings.\
-(Settings -> notifications & control center -> app notifications -> Replyve -> Incoming Calls -> Allow sound and Allow vibration)\
-OR\
-(Settings -> Manage Apps -> Replyve -> Notifications -> Incoming Calls -> Allow sound and Allow vibration)

-For messages:
-Repeat above process and replace Incoming Calls with messages.

-If notifications are disabled for Replyve, please allow Replyve to show notifications.

 ## Why after starting Chat Call, its stuck at calling or outgoing call is not received by your contact?
 First please confirm, the contact username is correct.\